gvinayak/LBRR/README.md

 https://ieeexplore.ieee.org/document/7925728/

 ## Environment Settings
-We use Matlab veriosn R2013a
+We use Matlab version R2013a